Brobz/nuca_script/README.md

     int double(n : int)

-This declares a function called doubled, that will take in an integer value and return an integer value.
+This declares a function called double, that will take in an integer value and return an integer value.
 Next we need to declare this function's local variables:

     VARS {
 	    local_int : int;
     }
-As you can see, just like declaring global variables!
+As you can see, it's just like declaring global variables!
 We won't really be using any local variables in this function, so we can leave this section empty:

     VARS {}